 Redundancy, when a clear and fair process is followed, is a fair dismissal.
 People professionals are often the people who have to ‘handle a redundancy’.

-While the need for a formal written redundancy policy is not law, there are legal requirements for an employer to be able to provide suitable evidence if the dismissal leads to an unfair dismissal claim, and where the proposed redundancy pool is for 20 employees or more at a ‘single establishment’ (in this case, collective consultation rules start).
+While there is no legal requirement to have a formal written redundancy policyan employer will need to be able to provide suitable evidence to show that they have met the relevant legal requirements if the dismissal leads to an unfair dismissal claim, and where the proposed redundancy pool is for 20 employees or more at a ‘single establishment’ (in this case, collective consultation rules start).A written policy or procedure which guides the redundancy process may therefore assist an employer to avoid successful tribunal claims.

-Whether the employer has a formal procedure, or chooses to follow a more flexible approach, when handling a redundancy it is recommended that people professionals should, at least, include these steps:
+Whether the employer has a formal procedure, or chooses to follow a more flexible approach, when handling a redundancy, it is recommended that people professionals should, at least, include these steps:

-1. Sensitively and accurately plan and record
+1. Sensitively and accurately plan and record.

-3. Seek volunteers
+4. Seek volunteers where appropriate.

-5. Make the selections for redundancy
+5. Make the selections for redundancy.

-6. Offer suitable alternative employment
+6. Offer suitable alternative employment.

-7. Hear appeals
+7. Hear appeals.

-8. Arrange redundancy payments
+8. Arrange redundancy payments.

-9. Work with compassion throughout
+9. Work with compassion throughout.

 Member tool: CIPD Buddy AI